Top tips for studying at home, by Goldsmiths alumna Issy Gosse.

-From September, many courses at Goldsmiths will be taking a mixed approach to study, combining face-to-face teaching with online learning at home.
+Some courses at Goldsmiths will initially be taking a mixed approach to study due to Covid-19, so it’s possible that you’ll experience a comination of face-to-face teaching with remote online learning.

-This transition might present a bit of challenge for you, especially if you’re not used to spending a lot of time studying at home.
-So to help you get the most out of your experience, we’ve pulled together some helpful tips.
+This might present a bit of challenge for you, especially if you’re not used to spending a lot of time studying at home.
+So to help you get the most out of your experience, here are some helpful tips.

 Create a positive working environment

 When studying away from campus, try to create a space that puts you in the right frame of mind to work.
 This could be sitting at your desk, on your bed with your laptop and notebook, or even in an outdoor space like a park (if the weather’s nice!).
 In this space, try to minimise distractions, such as turning your phone off or putting it on silent, like you would during face-to-face teaching.

 If you’re regulary using a space indoors, adding things like plants and pictures that make it a pleasant place to spend time in can help put you in a positive frame of mind.

 Taking regular breaks is even more important when studying at home, as it keeps your mind alert and ensures you don’t burn out.
 It’s a good idea to take a small break after every hour of study – however, only you know how you work best, so try to keep a schedule that suits your preferred way of studying.

 You should also make sure you have a rough idea of when you’re going to finish studying for the day.
 That doesn’t mean you have to stop if you’re in the flow of things, but there should be a time that you pack up your stuff and put it away so you can properly relax and have some time for yourself.

 This can sometimes be a hard thing to do, however it’s crucial.
 Turning your phone off or putting it on silent, keeping your entire hour free for the online class you’re due to attend, and doing your work in a clean, organised space, will all help you to stay focused.